 This is a busy time of year, maybe even the busiest.
 Between shopping, holiday parties, and visiting family, no one really wants to spend a ton of time in the kitchen.
-Sooo, this week I whipped up this Cheesy Gnocchi Skillet because it’s fast, easy, and totally “comfort” food.
+Sooo, this week I whipped up this Cheesy Gnocchi Skillet because it’s fast, easy, and total “comfort” food.
 I never get tired of variations on pasta, sauce, and cheese.
 Never.

 Cheesy Gnocchi Skillet

 - 2 cloves garlic ($0.16)

 - Bring a large pot of water to a boil, then add the gnocchi.
 Continue to boil for about three minutes, or until the gnocchi begin to float.
 Once they're all floating, drain the gnocchi in a colander.